QuSpin/QuSpin/README.md

  2. psi_t: 2-dim array which contains the time dependent states as columns of the array.
  3. psi_t:  Iterator generates the states sequentially ( For most evolution functions you can get this my setting ```iterate=True```.
 This is more memory efficient as the states are generated on the fly as opposed to being stored in memory )

+* times: (required) a real array of times to evaluate the expectation value at. always fifth argument.
+If this is specified, the hamiltonian objects will be dynamically evaluated at the times specified.
+The function will also

 * Obs_list: (required) List of objects to take the expecation values with.
 This accepts NumPy, and SciPy matrices as well as hamiltonian objects.

-* times: (optional) a real array of times to evaluate the expectation value at. always fifth argument.
-If this is specified, the hamiltonian objects will be dynamically evaluated at the times specified.
-The function will also

-* return_state: (optional) when set to 'True', returns a matrix whose columns give the state vector at the times specified by the row index.
+* return_state: (optional) when set to 'True' or 'Sent_args' is nonempty, returns a matrix whose columns give the state vector at the times specified by the row index.
 The return dictonary key is 'psi_time'.

 * Srdm_args: (optional) dictionary of ent_entropy arguments, required when 'Srdm_Renyi = True'.
 The
 following keys are allowed: